copy/images/Readme.md

 **Note: Github isn't a good place to store disk images, this repo isn't updated.
-You can download the images here: https://i.copy.sh/images/**
+See below for sources.**

 Disk Images
 =

-A bunch of (small) images, that work in the emulator.
+A bunch of (small) images, that work in [v86](https://github.com/copy/v86).

 Sources
 -